xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

 2. To format GN files on save, [consider using this extension](https://marketplace.visualstudio.com/items?itemName=persidskiy.vscode-gnformat).

-### Using VSCode as an IDE for the Android Embedding
+### Using VSCode as an IDE for the Android Embedding [Java]

-Create a `.classpath` file in `engine/src/flutter/shell/platform/android` so that the IDE can understand the project structure.
-[Here's an example file](https://gist.github.com/mklim/b0d0c9c5084d5abb9e012c051a2cb5ff) that worked as of the time of this writing.

-* It should contain links to all of the engine's JAR dependencies in `third_party`, including the Android SDK.
-* It should also list the `test/` subdirectory as a `src` directory to fix incorrect package errors on the unit test files.
+1. Install the extensions vscjava.vscode-java-pack and vscjava.vscode-java-dependency.

+1. Right click on the `shell/platform/android` folder in the engine source and click on `Add Folder to Java Source Path`.
+This creates an anonymous workspace and turns those files from ["syntax mode"](https://code.visualstudio.com/docs/java/java-project#_syntax-mode) to "compile mode".
+At this point, you should see a lot of errors since none of the external imports are found.

+1. Find the "Java Dependencies" pane in your Explorer view.
+Use the "Explorer: Focus on Java Dependencies View" command if hidden.

+1. Refresh the view and find the "flutter_*" project.
+There should be a "_/shell/platform/android" source folder there.

+1. In the "Referenced Libraries" sibling node, click the + button, navigate to `engine/src/third_party/android_embedding_dependencies` and add the entire folder.

+1. If you previously had a `shell/platform/android/.classpath`, delete it.